 The cost of a California divorce is determined by the complexity of the of the case.
 High net worth, celebrity, and professional athlete divorces are likely to be more expensive because there are more assets to divide, as well as child support and spousal support to be determined, if applicable.
 Our attorneys can provide you with the information you need so that you know what to expect.

 High net worth individuals, celebrities, and professional athletes are likely to have multiple assets and sources of income, ranging from businesses, stocks, and investments to sponsorships, endorsements, and residuals.
-Putting together an accurate record of the assets involved is critical, the experienced attorneys at Shulman Family Law Group can help with this accounting process.
-We are familiar with the types of assets associated with each of these specific types of clients and can assist you in making sure nothing is overlooked.
+Putting together an accurate record of the assets involved is critical, and the experienced attorneys at Shulman Family Law Group can help with this accounting process.
+We are familiar with the types of assets associated with each of these specific types of clients, and can assist you in making sure nothing is overlooked.

 It’s not unusual for professional athletes, celebrities, and high net worth individuals to use prenuptial agreements to protect their assets in the event of possible divorce.
 However, premarital agreements are not always as iron-clad as they are made out to be.
-According to the CA Family Code §§1612-1615, if you have signed a premarital agreement you can legally contest that agreement if the following facts are present:
+According to CA Family Code §§1612-1615, if you have signed a premarital agreement you can legally contest that agreement if the following facts are present: